TripleSpeeder/ens-updater/README.md

 PRs are welcome!
 Have a look at the [open issues](https://github.com/TripleSpeeder/ens-updater/issues) or create a new issue if you are missing functionality.

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License